China: Inflation drops in March as coronavirus hits demand and low oil prices bite

 Inflation declined from 5.2% in February to 4.3% in March.
 Moreover, the print was below the 4.9% that market analysts had expected and was the lowest reading in five months.
 Annual average inflation rose from 3.5% in February to 3.7% in March, the highest in almost eight years, since August 2012.

 Annual producer prices (PPI), meanwhile, fell 1.5% year-on-year in March.
-The print exceeded the 0.4% fall in February and was sharper than the 1.1% decrease that market analysts had expected.
+The print exceeded the 0.4% drop in February and was sharper than the 1.1% decrease that market analysts had expected.
 The decline mostly reflected a sharp drop in prices for extraction of petroleum and natural gas.